COO & Co-Founder, DemandFarm

-Sales account plan is sort of like a guide with all the critical information a sales team wants to close each of their crucial accounts and keep them for the long run.
+A Sales account plan is sort of like a guide with all the critical information a sales team wants to close each of their crucial accounts and keep them for the long run.
 It is more often used to establish sales objectives for the team and develop strategies necessary to achieve them.
-Companies of all sizes may use variants of account programs based on the industry, type of client and sales team structure.
+Companies of all sizes may use variants of account programs based on the industry, type of client, and sales team structure.

-If you have ever been to a restaurant where the host includes all the detailed information concerning their valued guests about the interests, relationship and buying habits that can add-on to the experience, then you've seen a sales account plan in action.
+If you have ever been to a restaurant where the host includes all the detailed information concerning their valued guests about the interests, relationship, and buying habits that an add-on to the experience, then you’ve seen a sales account plan in action.
 Think of your account as guests along with sales account planning as a way that you show how much you understand and value your guests.
-Sales account plans may include a range of information, including company size, key decision-makers, timelines and also a listing of the company's competitors and the business's market share relative to their competitors, as well as their strategic decision-making process.
+Sales account plans may include a range of information, including company size, key decision-makers, timelines, and also a listing of the company’s competitors and the business’s market share relative to their competitors, as well as their strategic decision-making process.